scemama/matmul/README.md

 `O1` is almost as fast as gfortran.

-## Putting explicitely the bounds in the loops
+## Putting explicitly the bounds in the loops

 ### Gfortran